Heraclius the Elder: Exarch of Africa

 Heraclius the Elder is next mentioned in 608 as Patrician and Exarch of Africa.
 According to Patriarch Nikephoros, Heraclius the Elder had been appointed to the position by Maurice prior to the latter's deposition and death in 602.
 He might have replaced Innocentius, a temporary exarch appointed between 598 and 600.
 The appointment suggests that Heraclius the Elder enjoyed the favor of Maurice and would have reason to remain loyal to him.
 Heraclius the Elder and his African court notably lamented the death and execution of Maurice and posthumously praised the fallen emperor.

 The exarchs of Africa were effectively Governor-Generals with both civilian and military powers.
 Their seat of power was Carthage.
 Historians of the late 19th and early 20th centuries ascribed much significance to this appointment, even suggesting it would require prominent ties between Heraclius the Elder and Africa or the wider Western Roman Empire.
 Later historians pointed out, however, that this appointment was part of a wider pattern.
 In the 6th century, several prominent Byzantine military commanders had started their careers in the eastern regions of the Empire, often in the vicinity of Upper Mesopotamia.
-Then they were transferred to North Africa at some point in their respective careers.
+Then they were transferred to Byzantine North Africa at some point in their respective careers.
 There is therefore no indication that this rotation from the eastern to the western provinces was unusual.

 Charles Diehl regarded early 7th-century Byzantine Africa to have undergone an economic and demographic decline, being under constant threat by hostile Berbers.
 Later historians, however, have had to revise this picture in light of archaeological evidence: the Exarchate was among the most affluent areas of the Byzantine Empire, though of lesser wealth and significance than Egypt.
-It seems to have seen much less warfare than the Balkans, Mesopotamia and the Caucasus did in that era, thus allowing its residents a safer way of life.
+It seems to have seen much less warfare than the Balkans, Mesopotamia, and the Caucasus did in that era, thus allowing its residents a safer way of life.
 There is evidence of ongoing trade between Byzantine Africa and Frankish Gaul during the 7th century.
 Agriculture was thriving, particularly in the vicinity of the Medjerda River.
-The production of grain, olive oil and wine kept the local population well-fed and probably supplied their maritime trade.
+The production of grain, olive oil, and wine kept the local population well-fed and probably supplied their maritime trade.
 Fishing seems to have been another thriving field.
 The local elite seems to have invested in the building of churches.
 The main testaments to their existence and activities are examples of funerary art, particularly mosaics.
 Heraclius the Elder seems to have established ties with this elite.
 His son, Heraclius the Younger, married his first wife Eudokia during the 7th century.
 Her father was Rogas, a landowner in the Exarchate.